martbetz/martbetz.github.io/_posts/2023-11-06-so-long-ello.md

 - 04 July – service is resumed with no explanation of downtime
 - 27 July – service goes offline without notice

-So that's most definately that, then, or so it apparently seems: [try to access the website](https://www.ello.co); be dealt the mid-digit of doom!¹
+So that's most definately that, then, or so it apparently seems: [try to access the website](https://www.ello.co); be dealt the digit of doom!¹

 For a great many users of Ello, here was [a lesson hard learned](https://danthornton.net/2023/06/is-it-goodbye-to-ello-another-niche-network-gone/#comment-34580).
 I planned to host all of my shots there, along with a few other things (having not used it for ages, it sort of made practical sense).
 Speaking with blessings of hindsight, I was saved by my bone-idle butt; had I been otherwise minded...